Battle axe: Philippines

-The panabas is the 19th-century battle axe as well as the chopping tool favored by the Moro tribes of Mindanao.
+The panabas (also known as nawi among some ethnic groups) is a traditional battle axe favored by the Moro and Lumad tribes of Mindanao, Philippines.
+It was also used as an agricultural or chopping tool.
 It ranges in size from 60 to 120 cm and usually 85 cm long and can be held with one or two hands.
 Hilts were often wrapped in rattan bindings or had metal collars.
 Due to its clean cutting capabilities it was also sometimes used as an execution weapon.
 It is said that the Moro warriors wielding panabas would follow the main group of warriors up front and would immediately charge in on any American survivors of the first wave of attack during the Philippine–American War.

+Among the various Cordilleran peoples of the northern Philippines, another type of traditional battle axe, the head axe, was favored for headhunting raids.
+It was specialized for beheading enemy combatants but was also used as an agricultural tool.
+They were banned, along with headhunting practices, during the American colonial period of the Philippines in the early 20th century.

 Sri Lanka

 The keteriya was a type of battle axe that was used in ancient Sri Lanka.
 A keteriya consisted of a single edge and a short handle made of wood.
 This would allow the user to wield it with a single hand.